Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 Loading the model

-• Use React and Three.js to import the generated 3D model into your project.
+• Using React and Three.js, we will import the generated 3D model into our project

-• Use the Html of the Drei library
+• We will use the Html from the Drei library

 Camera operation and background design

-• Limit camera movement to horizontal only, adjusting it to allow users to view the model properly.
+• Restricts camera movement to horizontal only, allowing users to properly view the model

-• A gradient is set in the background to enhance the visual appeal.
+• Use a gradient background to enhance the visual appeal

 Environmental preparation